SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/01-Introduction-To-Nodejs.md

 greeting();
 ```

-- Writing the code in a file and opening it with the `node` command.
+- Writing the code in a file and opening it with the `node` command

 ```js live
 function sumNumbers(x, y){